Mistakes Most Job Seekers Make When Working With a Recruiter

 Arriving unprepared for the interview.

 You should treat your interview with a recruiter the same as you would any important job interview.
 Be ready with your updated resume and be prepared to answer some challenging questions about yourself, your experience, and your career goals.
-Brush up on recent industry news if you are preparing to meet with an accounting and finance recruiter.
+Brush up on recent industry news.
+For example, if you are preparing to meet with an accounting and finance recruiter, make sure you’ve taken a look at the latest stories on Accounting Today.
 If you’re working with a creative recruiter and are looking for a job in marketing or tech that involves website work, be prepared to talk about responsive website design and the CMS or platform of the prospect employer’s website.
 Using tools like builtwith.com or ghostery can help to uncover information about the employer’s website and help you prepare.

 Research your industry and its current trends then share what you know about the companies for which you would like to work for.
 Being prepared will help you to avoid awkward interview moments and ace your first impression.